Thursday, May 22, 2008

 Mike Deeter's "The Old Chevy"

 This car was sold new, in Corpus Christi, Texas.
 When the lady that owned the car, became unable to drive, she gave the car to her grandson.
 He immediately threw a rod out through the oil pan and parked the car.
-I bought the car from the grandson in Beeville, Texas for $75 and bought an engine for parts for it out of a friends’ wrecked Chevrolet for $15.
+I bought the car from the grandson in Beeville, Texas for $75 and bought an engine for parts for it out of a friends’ wrecked Che

 Since 1964, I have put over 340,000 miles on “The Old Chevy” as the car has come to be known.
 I drove the car regularly to work from 1964 until the mid 1990’s.
 During my career in the Navy, the car was driven across country numerous times.
 At one time, just after I retired from the Navy, and was working in Los Angeles I was commuting 120 miles daily in the car.
 During a four year period from 1981 to 1985 I pout over 130,000 miles on “The Old Chevy” when she was over 40 years old.
 She got a grease job and oil change very other weekend in those days.
 In addition, the car also survived the loving care of my daughter and son while they were teenagers.